jvanasco/pyramid_session_redis/README.md

 Until Nov 2016 this was maintained as `jvanasco/pyramid_redis_sessions`

-* The master branch for `jvanasco/pyramid_redis_sessions` was "custom_deployment"
+* The main branch for `jvanasco/pyramid_redis_sessions` was "custom_deployment"
-* The branched named "master" is the upstream source from ericrasmussen
+* The branched named "main" is the upstream source from ericrasmussen

 As of Nov 2016, this was forked into it's own project to allow for distribution under PyPi.